Appalachian floods kill at least 16 as rescue teams deploy

 JACKSON, Ky.
-(AP) — Search and rescue teams backed by the National Guard searched Friday for people missing in record floods that wiped out entire communities in some of the poorest places in America.
-Kentucky’s governor said 16 people have died, a toll he expected to grow as the rain keeps falling.
+(AP) — Search and rescue teams backed by the National Guard looked Friday for people missing in record floods that wiped out entire communities in some of the poorest places in America.
+Kentucky’s governor said 16 people have died, a toll he expected to grow.

-“We’ve still got a lot of searching to do,” said Jerry Stacy, the emergency management director in Kentucky ’s hard-hit Perry County.
-“We still have missing people.”
+“The tough news is 16 confirmed fatalities now, and folks that’s going to get a lot higher,” the governor said later at a briefing.
+He said the deaths were in four eastern Kentucky counties.

 Powerful floodwaters swallowed towns that hug creeks and streams in Appalachian valleys and hollows, swamping homes and businesses, trashing vehicles in useless piles and crunching runaway equipment and debris against bridges.
 Mudslides marooned people on steep slopes and at least 33,000 customers were without power.

-“The tough news is 16 confirmed fatalities now, and folks that’s going to get a lot higher,” the governor said during a late-morning briefing.
-He said the deaths were in four eastern Kentucky counties.
+Numerous state roads were blocked by high water or mud, and crews were "unable to even get to some of these roadways it is so bad,” Beshear said.

+“We’ve still got a lot of searching to do,” said Jerry Stacy, the emergency management director in Kentucky’s hard-hit Perry County.
+“We still have missing people.”

-Emergency crews made close to 50 air rescues and hundreds of water rescues on Thursday, and more people still needed help, the governor said: "This is not only an ongoing disaster but an ongoing search and rescue.
+Emergency crews made dozens of air rescues and hundreds of water rescues, and more people still needed help, Beshear said: "This is not only an ongoing disaster but an ongoing search and rescue.
 The water is not going to crest in some areas until tomorrow.”

+Rachel Patton said floodwaters filled her Floyd County home so quickly that her mother, who is on oxygen, had to be evacuated on a door that was floated across the high water.
+Patton’s voice faltered as she described their harrowing escape.

+“We had to swim out and it was cold.
+It was over my head so it was, it was scary,” she told WCHS TV.

-More than 200 people have sought shelter, Beshear said.
+More than 330 people have sought shelter, Beshear said.
 He deployed National Guard soldiers to the hardest-hit areas.
-Three parks set up shelters, and with property damage so extensive, the governor opened an online portal for donations to the victims.
+With property damage so extensive, the governor opened an online portal for donations to the victims.
 President Joe Biden called to express his support for what will be a lengthy recovery effort, Beshear said, predicting it will take more than a year to fully rebuild.

+"We’re committed to bringing whatever resources are necessary to support the life-saving efforts as well as the ongoing recovery efforts,” Criswell said.

-Beshear had planned to tour the disaster area on Friday, but postponed it because conditions at an airport where they planned to land are unsafe, his office said.
+Even the governor had problems reaching the devastation.
+His plans to tour the disaster area on Friday were initially postponed because conditions at an airport where they planned to land were unsafe, his office said.
+The governor scheduled a flyover for later in the day.

-More rain Friday tormented the region after days of torrential rainfall.
-The storm sent water gushing from hillsides and surging out of streambeds, inundating roads and forcing rescue crews to use helicopters and boats to reach trapped people.
+Days of torrential rainfall in the region sent water gushing from hillsides and surging out of streambeds, inundating roads and forcing rescue crews to use helicopters and boats to reach trapped people.
 Flooding also damaged parts of western Virginia and southern West Virginia, across a region where poverty is endemic.

 “There are hundreds of families that have lost everything,” Beshear said.
 “And many of these families didn’t have much to begin with.
 And so it hurts even more.
 But we’re going to be there for them.”